ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

 **Note the following point carefully.**  What does the passport.authenticate() function return, actually?
 The answer is, it returns **a middleware function**, the middleware to be used for the "local" strategy.
 But the actual authentication hasn't occurred yet.
 It doesn't happen until that middleware is called.

 We call the middleware function with a req and a res.
 Passport doesn't care about most of the req.
 All it's going to look at, in the case of the local strategy, is the body, and in particular, the email and password attributes of the body.
 Also we need a res.
 Passport doesn't care about the res, so we can just pass {}.
 Now suppose we have a user already registered, with email "jim@sample.com", and password "wX23-combo".
 (You could run your server and do a Postman register request to set this up.)
 For a little unit test, we could do the following.
-Create a test folder, and within it a file called ppLocalUnitTest.js, with the following contents.
+Create a test folder, and within it a file called ppLocalUnitTest.js, with the following contents:

 ```js
 require("../passport/passport");